Home | Send Feedback

 Application.java

-Another useful information in a Spring application is the active profile.
+Another useful piece of information in a Spring application is the active profile.
 For this, we don't need support from the build system; we can inject the Environment singleton and access the active profile with getActiveProfiles().

 @Autowired